 Magento stands out as a great option for those who have strong technical knowledge and don’t mind tinkering around with code to discover all features of Magento.
-Besides, your store will one day grow in a bigger scale, requiring a robust platform able to cater your needs.
-In that case, built on a robust micro-service architecture and equipped with tons of advanced features, Magento allows wide scope for site improvements, so retailers can unhesitatingly scale up their business to any size.
+Besides, your store will one day grow on a bigger scale, requiring a robust platform able to cater to your needs.
+In that case, built on a robust microservice architecture and equipped with tons of advanced features, Magento allows wide scope for site improvements, so retailers can unhesitatingly scale up their business to any size.

 What are the strengths of OpenCart?

 One of the things for which merchants praise OpenCart is its user-friendly interface.
 With a clean and simple dashboard, the learning curve in navigating the dashboard is virtually nonexistent, because all the information you need is accessible with just a glance.

 The dashboard provides merchants with an overview of how your store is performing by the following data: Total Orders, Total Sales, Total Customers, People Online, Sales Analytics and many more.

 OpenCart integrates the most common shipping methods that are available on all major e-commerce sites today.
 So you can use your national postal systems, such as the USPS, Australia Post, or Royal Mail.
 Also, it supports FedEx, UPS, and others.
 That way, you can make sure that your customers receive their purchases in a timely fashion using a manner that works with your current operations.